gvwilson/fiction/iffy/index.md

 Panic rose in Iffy's throat as they joined the short queue of staff and visitors and patients.
 Their masks wouldn't stand close inspection.
-Whatever Ignacio was going to do—
+Whatever Iñacio was going to do—

 "Any time now," he muttered.